DDMAL/HHP-NLP/extraction_java/README.md

-I. First Use filter.java to preprocess the file.
+I. First Use Filter.java to preprocess the file.

 II.
 Then use a command similar to the following one to perform extraction.